Meet the Judges

 Rudi has been involved in the competition for many years.
-He is currently the Executive Director of NALEDI (National Labour and Economic Development Institute) and prior to that he was the Labour Market/Trade and Industrial Policy Coordinator at COSATU.
-Prior to that Rudi was involved in a variety of unions in the capacity of branch secretary and national sector coordinator.
+He is currently a Deputy Director General at the Department of Planning, Monitoring and Evaluation and prior to that he was the Executive Director of the National Labour Economic and Development Institute (NALEDI) the research arm of COSATU.
 He has a Postgraduate diploma in Economic Principles from the London School of Economics.

 Omano was with the Centre for Policy Studies as a Senior Researcher where he also coordinated the Centre’s research programme.
 A political economist by training, Omano’s research interests are broadly in the area of International Political Economy, with a focus on Globalisation and the State in developing countries, and on issues of governance, democratisation, civil society and development in Africa in the context of globalisation, as well as state-society relations in developing countries.
 Omano also researches on South African political economy, including Black Economic Empowerment.

 He is in the editorial board of the journal, GLOBALIZATIONS.
 He is a regular commentor on South African radio, television and newspapers.
 Omano is currently based in Abuja and he commutes between SA and Nigeria.
 He works for Zeezi Oasis Leadership Inspiration Limited.

 Ebrahim is the founder of Zapreneur, that builds online tools for small business in South Africa.
 He previously served as head of the secretariat for the People’s Budget Campaign.
 His current research areas are in the areas of small business and asset building.
 He serves on the boards of the South African Labour Bulletin and the Community Agency for Social Enquiry.

 Professor Jahed holds a PhD in Economics and has obtained experience and expertise in macroeconomics, economic development economics, economic policy and public finance and development management.